JJ/granada-off/text/haunted.md

 the rest of the hill, or that maybe the overhanging balcony exceeds the habitability rates or some other public regulation might have something to do with it.
-The fact is that it has not decayed because it is actually a great structure, concrete and Korten iron plaques, great insulation, or maybe because it is being actively kept until the administrative logjam clears off.
+The fact is that it has not decayed because it is actually a great structure, concrete and COR-TEN iron plaques, great insulation, or maybe because it is being actively kept until the administrative logjam clears off.
 When it does, I can imagine it being occupied by an old glory, silver in his temples, that wakes up early